Constraints on anisotropic RG flows from holographic entanglement entropy: Introduction

 In the space of two-dimensional QFT, Zamolodchikov \cite{Zamolodchikov:1986gt} showed that there exists such a positive definite function $c_{2}$, which decreases monotonically along the RG flows.
 This function is stationary and coincides with the central charge $c$ of the associated fixed points CFT.
 As a consequence, if RG flows connect two UV and IR fixed points, we have

-From the Wilsonian point of view, it is a measure of effective degrees of freedom that decreases along the RG flows.
+From the Wilsonian point of view, it is a measure of the effective degrees of freedom that decreases along the RG flows.

 One of the suitable candidates $c$-function is emergent in the realm of the information theory.
-In this context, the entanglement entropy is a measure of quantum entanglement.
-It can be used as a measure of effective degrees of freedom in QFT along the RG flows in Wilsonian sense.
+In this context, the proper $c$-function is derived from the entanglement entropy that is a measure of quantum entanglement.
+It can be used as a measure of effective degrees of freedom in QFT along the RG flows in the Wilsonian sense.
 For a two-dimensional conformal field theory, the entanglement entropy for an interval of length $l$ is given by \cite{Calabrese:2004eu,Calabrese:2009qy}

 where $c$ is the central charge, $\delta$ is a UV regulator, and dots denote the $l$-independent non-universal terms.